 The dynamic study of Icarus, the mortal who dared to fly too close to the sun on his manmade wings, is an impressive 19” tall to the topmost wingtip, about 15” deep front to back, and about 18” wide overall.
 He was an edition of 500 priced at $1800 at introduction in 1986 which increased by almost $200 in only two years.
 I have never seen a high-number example of this piece for sale and it may be that the edition was closed well before the declared issue of 500 was reached.
 Additional views of this piece will be shown in the Classical Impressions post.

 This study is called Dream of Venus, introduced in 1988 as an addition to the Classical Impressions series.
 At 20” high, this Roman counterpart of Aphrodite is one of the tallest bust/torso sculptures created by the modern studio.Unlike Leda and Icarus, she was offered from the start in two colorways: a 500-piece white bisque edition for $950, and a 200-piece color version for $1475.
-The current Cybis site shows a single edition size of 500 in a choice of either bisque for $2975 or color for $3500.
+In the early 2000s Cybis changed this to a single edition size of 500 in a choice of either bisque for $2975 or color for $3500.

 Cybis’ three other limited edition mythology-based studies were the hippocampus Sea King’s Steed ‘Oceania’ and Arion the Dolphin Rider (both shown in All at Sea with Cybis); Pegasus may be found flitting about amongst the Unicorns and Pegasi, and two centaurs cavort in Cybis Flights of Fantasy.

-The final two Cybis “mythical” sculptures are both open editions which appeared decades ago but are still shown as available on their current website.
+The final two Cybis “mythical” sculptures are both open editions which first appeared decades ago.

 Eros (Cupid Head) on base.
 Although not a limited edition, it seemed churlish to not include him with his fellow gods and goddesses!
 He has been produced as an open edition continuously since 1974 and is 10” high including the base.
 There can be considerable variation in the skin tone of this sculpture; I’ve seen examples ranging from barely-tinted white, to a charmingly natural blush (most common), to what can only be described as a ‘California beach-boy suntan’ version which is shown in the second photo!
-His original issue price was $135 but he currently retails from Cybis for $695.
+His original issue price was $135 which eventually rose to $695.

 It took quite a few more years for Psyche, Eros’ True Love to make her appearance but she finally did in 1980 as a 9” high open edition companion to Eros, on a matching wooden base for $195.
-She is also currently on the Cybis site for $695.
+Her price also eventually reached $695.
 The mythological Psyche was an exceptionally beautiful human girl who was rescued from certain death by Eros.
 After undergoing many trials and tribulations she was eventually reunited with Eros and given the drink of ambrosia by which she became a goddess, her particular purview being the soul.
 Their daughter Hedone, by the way, was the goddess of pleasure, enjoyment and delight…. from which we get the word “hedonist”.

 A list of verified Cybis sculptures in their 1974 catalog (no photos or other specifications, unfortunately) includes a limited edition Europa and the Bull and an open edition Greek Head.
 Their appearance and production years are as yet unknown.